yiisoft/yii2/framework/UPGRADE.md

   `instanceof yii\db\Expression` in your code, you might consider changing that to checking for the interface and use the newly introduced methods to retrieve the expression content.

+* Added JSON support for PostgreSQL and MySQL as well as Arrays support for PostgreSQL on ActiveRecord layer.
+  In case you already implemented such support yourself, please switch to Yii implementation.
+Active Record will return arrays instead of strings after data population and expects arrays to be assigned for further saving them into database.

 * `yii\db\PdoValue` class has been introduced to replace a special syntax that was used to declare PDO parameter type when binding parameters to an SQL command, for example: `['value', \PDO::PARAM_STR]`.
   You should use `new PdoValue('value', \PDO::PARAM_STR)` instead.
 Old syntax will be removed in Yii 2.1.